pagkly/Zed/Investopedia3/Wrap-Around Loan Defintion.md

 The form of financing that a wrap-around loan relies on is commonly used in seller-financed deals.
 A wrap-around loan takes on the same characteristics as a seller-financed loan, but it factors a seller’s current mortgage into the financing terms.

 [Seller financing](https://www.investopedia.com/terms/s/seller-financing.asp) is a type of financing that allows the buyer to pay a principal amount directly to the seller.
 Seller financing deals have high risks for the seller and usually require higher-than-average down payments.
-In a seller-financed deal, the agreement is based upon a [promissory note](https://www.investopedia.com/terms/p/promissorynote.asp) that details the terms of the financing.
+In a seller-financed deal, the agreement is based upon a [[promissory note]](https://www.investopedia.com/terms/p/promissorynote.asp) that details the terms of the financing.
 In addition, a seller-financed deal doesn't require that principal be exchanged upfront, and the buyer makes installment payments directly to the seller, which include principal and interest.

 Wrap-around loans can be risky for sellers since they take on the full default risk on the loan.
-Sellers must also be sure that their existing mortgage does not include an [alienation clause](https://www.investopedia.com/terms/a/alienation_clause.asp), which requires them to repay the mortgage lending institution in full if collateral ownership is transferred or if the collateral is sold.
+Sellers must also be sure that their existing mortgage does not include an [[alienation clause]](https://www.investopedia.com/terms/a/alienation_clause.asp), which requires them to repay the mortgage lending institution in full if collateral ownership is transferred or if the collateral is sold.
 Alienation clauses are common in most mortgage loans, which often prevent wrap-around loan deals from occurring.

 ## How a Wrap-Around Loan Works